 Except where otherwise provided by the Act, every issue is decided by a majority of the votes cast.

-Except for the chairman of the meeting, who has a second or casting vote, every member present in person or through an authorised representative has one vote on each issue.
+Except for the chair of the meeting, who has a second or casting vote, every member present or through an authorised representative has one vote on each issue.

 A resolution in writing agreed by a simple majority (or in the case of a special resolution by a majority of not less than 75%) of the members who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective provided that: